 Those looking for the smoky monologue-driven introspection of noir may want to look elsewhere.
 Noodlecake Studios’ Framed is a game of chase, of conked-out cops and mysterious briefcases, and most notably… Of sliding puzzles?
-It’s not an inherently exciting combo, and that makes its chic inclinations surprising once you give it a glance.
+It’s not an inherently exciting combo.
+What’s more, that makes its chic inclinations surprising once you give it a glance.
 Though the game is more parkour than noir, the near trademark aesthetic of the latter will undoubtedly satisfy a jaded detective or two.

-The art style is crisp and simplified, but in a stylized way, with the backgrounds contrasting the pitch-black characters, all of which are so fluidly animated they look roto-scoped at times.
-Because it’s such a treat to look at, it ends up resurrecting memories of old FMV games, where the death scenes could be more entertaining than success.
-It’s such a blast watching the multitude of ways Framed anticipates you messing up, that it keeps failure from being repetitively frustrating.
-This is especially important once real-time involvement becomes necessary from the player in the later stages, and taking one’s time is more difficult.
+The art style is crisp and simplified.
+In a stylized way, however, with the backgrounds contrasting the pitch-black characters.
+The sum which is so fluidly animated they look roto-scoped at times.
+The art direction ends up resurrecting memories of old FMV games, where the death scenes could be more entertaining than success.
+It’s such a blast watching the multitude of ways Framed anticipates you messing up.
+A mechanic that keeps failure from being repetitively frustrating.
+This is especially important once real-time involvement becomes necessary from the player in the later stages.
+A point at which taking one’s time is more difficult.

 The story, while vague, flows well by integrating two-panel, impossible to fail puzzles into cutscenes, so important or dramatic plot points don’t overstay their welcome amidst the sluggish completion of a more difficult puzzle.
 I kind of wish Noodlecake had not relied on this mechanic as much as they did, since its inclusion means that Framed’s smooth difficulty curve is segmented by laughably easy portions.
 Further speed bumps exist in the flow between panels when vertical, double-tall panels get introduced, and in the finicky panel switching, where moving one to another’s spot can shuffle the scene around like mad.
 Oh, and there’s no undo button.